Raw Egg-Free Tiramisu

 - 5 tbsp sugar

-- 300 ml espresso or strong instant coffee (a mug)
+- 300 ml espresso a mug of strong instant coffee

 - Whip the creme fraiche with the cream until stiff.

 - Dip half of the sponge fingers in the coffee, one at a time and arrange in a dish. (mine is 9x30cm).

 - Spread half the cream over the fingers and grate over half the chocolate.

 - Dip and arrange the remaining fingers and spread over the remaining cream.